MediaComem/comem-archidep/ex/rps-deployment.md

 npm ERR! path /path/to/package.json
 ```

-You are probably executing the `npm ci` command in the wrong directory.
-It must
+You are probably executing an `npm` command (such as `npm ci` or `npm start`) in
-be executed in a directory that contains both a `package.json` and
+the wrong directory. `npm` commands should generally be executed in a directory
-`package-lock.json` files.
-These files describe a list of npm packages to
-install, which the `npm` command will download.
+that contains the project's `package.json` file.
+This file describes project
+information required by the various `npm` commands, such as the list of packages
+to install or appropriate commands to run.

 For this exercise, you want to run this command in the directory where the RPS
 application's files are located (as explained in the project's README).